The gloves come on during Emily Moncheski’s specialized fitness classes.

 “And then you have to learn to ask people to help, and that — that took a little doing,” she said in a CBS News report this year.
 “But I do that now, because I need the help.”

-RELATED: 5 Ways to Slow Down and Enjoy Life This Fall
+RELATED: 5 Ways to Stay Active This Winter

 It’s why Moncheski has her clients make big movements and get loud while doing it.